jlaire/3M/README.txt

 Three Musketeers
 ================

-This board game has very simple rules.
+Three Musketeers has very simple rules.
 You can find them and more information with Google or at the Wikipedia article:

 	http://en.wikipedia.org/wiki/Three_Musketeers_(game)